Vehicle registration plate: International codes

 According to the Vienna Convention on Road Traffic, vehicles in cross-border traffic are obliged to display a distinguishing sign of the country of registration on the rear of the vehicle.
 This sign may either be placed separately from the registration plate or may be incorporated into the vehicle registration plate.
 When the distinguishing sign is incorporated into the registration plate, it must also appear on the front registration plate of the vehicle, and may be supplemented with the flag or emblem of the national state, or the emblem of the regional economic integration organization to which the country belongs.
 The distinguishing sign should be displayed on the far left or far right on the registration plate.
-When a symbol/flag/emblem is also displayed, the distinguishing sign shall obligatory be placed on the far left on the plate.
+When a symbol/flag/emblem is also displayed, the distinguishing sign shall obligatorily be placed on the far left on the plate.
 The distinguishing sign shall be positioned so to be easy identifiable and so that it cannot be confused with the registration number or impair its legibility.
 The distinguishing sign shall therefore be at least a different color from the registration number, or have a different background color to that reserved for the registration number, or be clearly separated from the registration number, preferably with a line.

 The physical requirements for the separate sign are defined in Annex 3 of the Vienna Convention on Road Traffic, which states that the letters shall be in black on a white background having the shape of an ellipse with the major axis horizontal.
 The distinguishing sign should not be affixed in such a way that it could be confused with the registration number or impair its legibility.

 The allocation of codes is maintained by the United Nations (UN) as the Distinguishing Signs of Vehicles in International Traffic, being authorized by the UN's Geneva Convention on Road Traffic (1949) and Vienna Convention on Road Traffic (1968).
 Many, but far from all, vehicle codes created since the adoption of ISO 3166 coincide with either the ISO two- or three-letter codes.